|Nutrition Facts (per serving)|

 - 1 large white onion, peeled, cut in half, then cut into 1/4-inch-thick slices

 1/2 teaspoon salt

 1/4 teaspoon freshly ground black pepper

 Roast the peppers, either under a broiler on high or over an open flame (this can be done on a grill or over a stovetop gas burner), until the skin blisters on all sides, about 10 to 15 minutes.

 Heat a large, heavy pan (cast iron, preferably) over medium-high heat and drizzle in the oil.
 When the oil begins to shimmer, add the onions.
 Cook, stirring occasionally until the onions turn translucent and begin to brown on the edges, or for approximately 10 minutes.
 Reduce the heat to low.

 Stir in the cream, salt, and pepper and cook everything over low heat for 3 to 5 minutes or until the cream heats through.

-- Wrap a spoonful of rajas in a hot corn tortilla to eat as a taco.
+- Wrap a spoonful of rajas in a hot corn tortilla to eat like a taco.

 - Spread rajas on a fried or baked corn tortilla for an instant (and delicious) tostada.